Tokens, the oft-overlooked appetizer: Large language models, the distributional hypothesis, and meaning: Approach

 \subsection{Extispicy: exemplar tokens}

 We augment existing research on the syntactic and semantic capabilities of LLMs, much of which is in terms of model performance (e.g., external manifestation rather than internal state), with under-the-hood examples of the sorts of things models can use tokens to encode.
-Previous work found semantic information was a dominant force within the GPT-3 LLM's internal organization of language.
-Digutsch and Kosinski, 2023, found that ``GPT-3’s semantic activation is better predicted by similarity in words’ meaning (i.e., semantic similarity) rather than their co-occurrence in the language (i.e., associative similarity)'', which ``suggests that GPT-3’s semantic network is organized around word meaning rather than their co-occurrence in text''~\cite{digutsch2023overlap}.
-We add to this result with detailed illustrations of some of the structures supporting this internal organization of language.
-The approach developed here can be useful in many additional contexts and in future work.
+Learned contextual embeddings have been found to contain information reflecting various aspects of linguistic information~\cite{rogers2020primer}, described by \citet{Tenney2019a} as the ``classical NLP pipeline'', including parts of speech, syntactic information~\cite{Tenney2019a,rogers2020primer}, word senses consistent with human judgments~\cite{wiedemann2019doesbertmakesense,sun2023word_sense_embeddings,xypolopoulos-etal-2021-unsupervised}, semantic information~\cite{digutsch2023overlap}, frequency information~\cite{gong2020frage}, and character information~\cite{kaushal2022tokens}.\footnote{Digutsch and Kosinski, 2023, found that ``GPT-3’s semantic activation is better predicted by similarity in words’ meaning (i.e., semantic similarity) rather than their co-occurrence in the language (i.e., associative similarity)'', which ``suggests that GPT-3’s semantic network is organized around word meaning rather than their co-occurrence in text''~\cite{digutsch2023overlap}.} However, shortcomings have also been found in CWE and the LLMs that are intertwined with them~\cite{ettinger2020whatbertisnot,ethayarajh-2019-contextual,wiedemann2019doesbertmakesense}.
+We add to these results with detailed illustrations of some of the structures supporting this internal organization of language.
+The approach developed here can be useful in many additional contexts and in future work (discussed at more length elsewhere in the paper).

 We are motivated to look into the representations of the most highly performant computational model of language to date\footnote{By which we mean, LLMs in general, although we're looking at a particular LLM, the RoBERTa MLM.} because it provides a sketch of what might be minimally necessary to support human-like language performance.
 It also provides insight into a technology which is increasingly ubiquitous, which is important as we seek to understand what sorts of tasks these tools can be used in, and what sort of pitfalls they might afford.\footnote{As research explores correspondences between human cognition and machine learning~\cite{binz2025foundation}, the horizon of possibilities for LLM applications in linguistics, cognitive science, and studies of human behavior continues to be re-evaluated.
 For this project, however, we focus strictly on human-like linguistic performance, not broader cognitive alignment.
 LLM linguistic abilities are sufficiently established for our purposes, despite their outputs not being perfectly human-like (if they were, then training on model-generated text would not cause collapse)~\cite{shumailov2024collapse}.}